stuible/VCH-homehealth/pages/modules/person-centred-care/case-studies/franny.md

 background:
   - title: Background
     image: franny/1.png
-    text: Franny is a 48 year old woman that lives in a four story walk up apartment building.
-Originally from small town Saskatchewan, Franny moved west about 14 years ago after she divorced her ex-husband of 12 years.
-She is from a large conservative family and her father was the town’s minister.
-During the marriage, Franny went through some challenging times not being able to conceive due to endometriosis and she was also diagnosed with depression.
+    text: Franny is a 48 year old woman who lives in a four-storey walk-up apartment building.
+Originally from a small town in Saskatchewan, Franny moved west about 14 years ago after she divorced her ex-husband of 12 years.
+She is from a large conservative family, her father having been the town’s minister.
+During the troubled marriage, Franny went through not challenges such as inabilities to conceive due to endometriosis and being diagnosed with depression.
   - title: Situation
     image: franny/2.png
-    text: When Franny located to Vancouver for a fresh start, she did not know anyone and had little support from family or friends back home who disapproved of her divorce.
-Franny was diagnosed with bipolar Type 1 disorder about 10 years ago after going through a manic episode where she was self-medicating with street drugs.
-Subsequently, she contracted Hepatitis C.  After Franny completed her drug rehabilitation, she met her current partner Paula.
-Paula is Metis, also from the prairies, and the two moved in together after dating for six months.
+    text: When Franny relocated to Vancouver she had to start from scratch.
+She did not know anyone and had little support from family or friends back home who disapproved of her divorce.
+Franny was diagnosed with Bipolar Type 1 disorder 10 years ago after going through a manic episode where she was self-medicating with street drugs.
+Subsequently this lead her to contract Hepatitis C. After Franny completed drug rehabilitation, she met her current partner Paula.
+After dating Paula, a Metis also from the prairies, for six months the couple moved in together.
   - title: Concerns
     image: franny/3.png
-    text: Six months ago, Franny was diagnosed with stage III ovarian cancer and immediately started on chemotherapy.
-She has been experiencing significant nausea with the chemo and is using medicinal marijuana to help control it.
-Paula was concerned about Franny using medicinal marijuana because of her history with substance use disorder.
-Paula has been talking to an elder about doing a healing circle for Franny.
+    text: Six months ago, Franny was diagnosed with Stage III Ovarian Cancer and immediately started on chemotherapy.
+She has been experiencing significant nausea from the treatment and is using medicinal marijuana to help control it.
+Paula was concerned about Franny using marijuana because of her history with substance use disorder.
+Paula has been talking to an Elder about performing a healing circle for Franny.

-supports:  Franny only really has Paula as her support system; they do have a few close friends in the LGBT Community.
+supports:  Franny relies heavily on Paula as her sole support system, but they maintain a few close friends in the LGBT Community.
 Franny has not re-connected with her family back in Saskatchewan, but she has been thinking of them since her diagnosis.

 medications:
   - Harvoni one tablet daily